abroroo/til/Recoil/How Selectors work.md

 };

 ```
-  - We use the __`useRecoilValue`__ hook to subscribe to the value of __completedTodosCountSelector__ and render the count of completed todos in the UI.
-Whenever the list of todos changes, Recoil automatically re-evaluates the selector and updates the UI accordingly.
+  - We use __`useRecoilValue`__ to watch __completedTodosCountSelector__ and show the count of completed todos.
+When the list changes, Recoil updates the count automatically.